fermi-ad/erl-feconf-protocol/README.md

 To add more messages, you need to edit the `FECONFv1.proto` file in the console repo (`uls/ul_feconf_protocol`.)
 The `Makefile` in this repo pulls the latest version, via a CVS link, when building (i.e. the `.proto` file is not managed by this project.)

+## Build Dependencies

+To build this project, your system needs access to the CVSWeb service (so, only onsite machines), you need the protocol compiler and Erlang OTP 21 installed locally.

 ## API

 The following messages are supported.
 Contact the Front-end Group if you would like other information to be queriable.